Yamal, Russia's gas megaplan, becomes symbol of sanctions defiance

 POWERFUL PARTNERS

-Yamal has powerful partners - French oil major Total (TOTF.PA) and China's CNPC.
+Yamal has powerful partners - French oil major Total and China's CNPC.

 Total said this week that despite the sanctions it would not be stopping work on Yamal and has suggested that, given Europe relies on Russia for a third of its gas, it would be risky to slow down the project.